squinkylabs/SquinkyVCV/docs/composites.md

 The purpose of the composite's base class is to provide the inputs/outputs/etc... to the composite.
 The TestComposite base class has vectors of I/O exposed as public members that the tests may directly manipulate.
 The WidgetComposite base class just marshals references to the I/O that is already in the VCV provided Widget base class.

 All of the enums for module I/O goes into the composite.
 So they are available to tests as composite.ENUM_NAME.
 They are also available to Modules as `CompositeClass<ModuleWidget>::ENUM_NAME`.
 Most of our modules do something the reduce all that typing.
-Typicaly:
+Typically:
 ```c++
 using Comp = CompositeClass<ModuleWidget>;